patricklafrance/wmfnext-shell/README.md

 3. Navigate to the _"Remote1/Page 5"_ page
 4. The user name should be rendered in the page content.

-The application works fine has long as every users manually do the previous steps.
-I feel like those expections will not stand with real users.

-👉 Let's use React Router [nested routes](https://reactrouter.com/en/main/start/overview#nested-routes) to protect the routes depending on the user session by redirecting unauthenticated users to the login page.
+👉 The application will work fine has long as every users manually do the previous steps.
+I doubt those expections will stand with real users.
+Let's use React Router [nested routes](https://reactrouter.com/en/main/start/overview#nested-routes) to protect the routes depending on the user session by redirecting unauthenticated users to the login page.

 ```tsx
 // host - App.jsx